 ALUS Canada’s CEO, Bryan Gilvesy, has been a tireless advocate for the ALUS concept over the last ten years.
 He is a champion for progressive, sustainable farming and ranching, having embraced these methods on his own farm, Y U Ranch.
 Bryan holds a degree from the Richard Ivey School of Business at Western University, where he is Executive in Residence for Agriculture and Sustainability.
 Among his many awards are the Canadian Farmer-Rancher Pollinator Award, the Canadian Agri-Food Award of Excellence for Environmental Stewardship, the Beef Farmers of Ontario Environmental Stewardship Award, the Premier’s Award for Agricultural Innovation, and the Ontario Environment Minister’s Award for Environmental Excellence.
 His appointments have included the Ministers Species at Risk Advisory Council and the Ontario Bobolink Roundtable.
 He is also a past Chair of the Norfolk ALUS PAC and the Sustain Ontario Advisory Committee.
 Bryan is based in Tillsonburg, Ontario.

-As our Director of Strategic Initiatives, Lara is eager to scale the conservation work of ALUS Canada across the country, while finding effective ways to strengthen environmental protection and grow community sustainability and resilience.
+As our Vice-President, Policy and Partnerships, Lara is eager to scale the conservation work of ALUS Canada across the country, while finding effective ways to strengthen environmental protection and grow community sustainability and resilience.
 Prior to joining ALUS, Lara was Program Director at the Ivey Foundation, where she notably helped develop the Economy and Environment Program, and has also worked at Nature Canada and the Canadian Parks and Wilderness Society’s Wildlands League.
 Lara holds Master’s of Management (McGill-McConnell Program) and Bachelor’s of English Literature from McGill University.
 She is a committee member and former board member of the Canadian Environmental Grantmakers’ Network.
 Lara is based in Toronto.

-As Director of Operations, Lynn ensures that ALUS Canada runs smoothly all over the country.
+As Vice-President, Finance and Operations, Lynn ensures that ALUS Canada runs smoothly all over the country.
 Lynn has been working in the non-profit sector for over 20 years, notably as the General Manager of ALUS Ontario, the founder and senior staff member at Everdale (Environmental Learning Centre and Organic Farm), and as a founder and/or significant contributor to the West End Food Co-op, the Environmental Advisory Committee of Erin, the Everpure Biodiesel Co-op, and the Climate Change Action Group of Erin.
 She was the winner of the Credit Valley Conservation Award of Excellence in 2010.
 Lynn holds a Certificate in Co-operative Management from the Schulich School of Business.
-Lynn is based in Toronto.
+She is based in Toronto.

 Bridget Wayland, Director of Communications

 Bridget leads the communications and marketing arm of ALUS Canada.
-Prior to joining the ALUS team, she was the longtime senior editor at Harrowsmith Country Life magazine and the founding editor of Harrowsmith’s Truly Canadian Almanac, then handled communications at McGill University’s fully bilingual Faculty of Law and the Trans Canada Trail.
-Bridget holds a Master’s degree in creative writing from Concordia University and a Bachelor’s degree in humanistic studies and literature from McGill.
+Prior to joining the ALUS team, she was the longtime senior editor at Harrowsmith Country Life magazine and the founding editor of Harrowsmith’s Truly Canadian Almanac, then handled digital fundraising communications at the Trans Canada Trail and McGill University’s fully bilingual Faculty of Law.
+Bridget holds a Master’s degree in creative writing from Concordia University and a Bachelor’s degree in literature from McGill.
 She has a passion for social media, syntax and country living.
 Bridget is based on a few acres in southern Quebec.